 Here is a new one for you!
 First, watch the video:

-"Last night, we witnessed Torres continue his recent goalscoring form after a brace against Genk in the Champions League.
+So what actually happened?
+This is what a BETTING website, of all places, made of it: "Last night, we witnessed Torres continue his recent goalscoring form after a brace against Genk in the Champions League.
 It was arguably El Nino’s best performance in a Chelsea shirt & one which he could of finished with 4 or 5 goals.

 "Was it because of weak opposition?
 Was it luck?
 Wrong on both accounts.
 It was because of his Chelsea team-mate David Luiz.
 Pre-match David Luiz appears to bless Torres & say a prayer for the Spaniard.
 Thirty minutes later, Torres has scored 2 goals & seem’s to be rediscovering the form that made him a world class player."